If you want to capture great glamour photography you’ll first need to know how to properly pose a model.

 Unfortunately for some, we’re not living in the Swinging Sixties anymore.

-Poses that were common decades ago might not be in vogue in today’s era.
+Portrait photography poses that were common decades ago might not be in vogue in today’s era.
 It’s true that some things are cyclical, but you can usually spot an out-of-date hairstyle and outfit and the same can be said for glamour photography poses.

 These can be ideal though if you’re trying to create a retro or historical feel to the shoot, but if you’re aiming for something more modern, think natural, provocative, and sensual.